 3. Payless ShoeSource in El Cerrito, Richmond, Oakland, and Alameda.
 Your pick of ballet, tap, or jazz shoes can count toward any buy one, get one half-off promo.

-4. Consignment stores: Call Chloe's Closet, Child's Play, and Lauren's Closet and ask if they have dancewear in the size you need before you drive there.
+4. Consignment stores: Call Grove Street Kids, Mommy’s Trading Company, Child’s Play, and Lauren’s Closet and ask if they have dancewear in the size you need before you drive there.

 5. Contra Costa Dancewear in Walnut Creek is the go-to shop for folks in the 925.
 For kids getting serious in the performing arts, it might be worth a trip.